 Watch for warning signs when you pick up the dog, especially puppy nipping, which can quickly turn into a puppy biting your hands.

-It is crucial for your puppy not to act aggressively and bite you when you need to lift or hold them.
+Your puppy mustn’t act aggressively and bite you when you need to lift or hold them.

 Also, watch how your puppy reacts to other dogs and puppies.
-Be sure to watch for signs of a dominant puppy.
+Look for signs of a dominant puppy.

 Does your puppy try to dominate other puppies or adult dogs?
 Curb that type of early aggression immediately with training.